 The evaluation, diagnosis, and care of the surgical patient undergoing surgery or other invasive procedure* is primarily the responsibility of the licensee performing the procedure (e.g. “proceduralist”**) .
 The proceduralist bears responsibility for ensuring the patient undergoes a pre-procedure assessment appropriate to the surgery/procedure.
 The assessment shall include a review of the patient’s history, physical exam, and other data relevant to the procedure.
 The proceduralist shall have a detailed discussion with each patient regarding the diagnosis and the nature of the surgery/procedure, advising the patient fully of the risks involved.
 It is also the responsibility of the proceduralist to reevaluate the patient immediately prior to the procedure.

-It is the responsibility of the operating surgeon to assure safe and readily available postoperative care for each patient on whom he or she performs surgery.
-It is not improper to involve other licensed health care practitioners in postoperative care so long as the operating surgeon maintains responsibility for such care.
-The postoperative note must reflect the findings encountered in the individual patient and the procedure performed.
+It is the responsibility of the proceduralist to assure safe and readily available postoperative care for each patient on whom he or she performs surgery or procedure.
+It is not improper to involve other licensed health care professionals in postoperative/post-procedure care so long as the proceduralist maintains responsibility for such care.
+The postoperative/postprocedure note must reflect the findings encountered in the individual patient and the surgery/procedure performed.